AndreiBoris/tiny-crossing/README.md

 - Mouse controls at least for the player selection screen
 - Sliding menus for the information on either side of the game inside the browser.
+- Fix occasional corn bunching at start up.

+## Issues

+Occasionally the corn will load incorrectly and bunch up into each other when the game loads for the first time, this gets corrected by reloading the page.

 ## Credits and Acknowledgements